nidzo732/NetWork/Documentation/source/InnerWorkings.rst

 :py:mod:`server.py`) that
 are suposed to make that plugin ready for work.
-These functions are called :py:meth:`masterInit` and :py:meth:`workerInit`, they are called on startup and they usually add entries to Workgroup.CONTROLS, set up dictionaries etc.
+These functions are called :py:meth:`masterInit` and :py:meth:`workerInit`, they are called on startup and they usually add entries to Workgroup.controls, set up dictionaries etc.

 Variables in plugins
 ====================
-Each plugin defines two dictionaries, :py:data:`masterHandlers` and :py:data`workerHandlers` that contain functions used to handle requests.
-During startup, these dictionaries are added to handler dictionaries in :py:mod:`NetWork.handlers` and :py:mod`server.py`.
+Each plugin defines two dictionaries, :py:data:`masterHandlers` and :py:data:`workerHandlers` that contain functions used to handle requests.
+During startup, these dictionaries are added to handler dictionaries in :py:mod:`NetWork.handlers` and :py:mod:`server.py`.

 Creating instances of multiprocessing tools
 -------------------------------------------